emasche/UK-businesses-2024-report.-Python/README.md

 high_growth_businesses.drop(columns="Time period", inplace=True)
 ```

-Now we will create one table that combined all 4 variables by Area name and Area code.
+I then created one table that combined all 4 variables by Area name and Area code.

 ```python
 merged1 = pd.merge(active_businesses, new_businesses, on =["Area name","Area code"], how="outer")
 merged2= pd.merge(merged1, closed_businesses, on=["Area name","Area code"], how="outer")
 final_table= pd.merge(merged2, high_growth_businesses, on=["Area name", "Area code"], how="outer")
 ```

-Then, we will use the head() function on the final table to ensure all variables are included.
+Then, I used the head() function on the final table to ensure all variables are included.

 ```python
 final_table.head(400)
 ```
 ![head-final](Py-UK-B-screenshots/7-final-head.png)

-We will now use isna() and sum() functions to count the total number of missing values in each column of the dataset.
+Next, I used isna() and sum() functions to count the total number of missing values in each column of the dataset.

 ```python
 final_table.isna().sum()
 ```
 ![isna](Py-UK-B-screenshots/8-final-isna.png)

-The info() function was used on the final dataset to verify the number of rows matches the individual datasets and that the data types are correct.
+Then, the info() function was used on the final dataset to verify the number of rows matches the individual datasets and that the data types are correct.

 ```python
 final_table.info()
 ```
 ![f-info](Py-UK-B-screenshots/9-final-info.png)

 The duplicated() function was used to see if any rows appear more than once.

 ```python
 final_table.duplicated()
 ```
 ![duplicates](Py-UK-B-screenshots/10-final-duplicated.png)

 The strip() function was used to remove and potential unwanted spaces.

 ```python